fioriandrea/lanthanum/README.md

 The code behind Yasl is inspired by [Wren code](https://github.com/wren-lang/wren).
 The project structure is indeed similar to the one used in Wren, although there are quite a few differences.
-The project is a work in progress project.

 ## Grammar